Vuosaarenhuippu: City of Helsinki dumping ground

-From 1975 the dumping ground was temporarily out of service, but when the Iso-Huopalahti dumping ground closed, the city reactivated it again.
-The residents considered this to be an illegal maneuver, and were strongly opposed to it.
+From 1975 the dumping ground was temporarily out of service, but when the Iso-Huopalahti dumping ground closed, the city reopened it again.
+The residents considered it to be an illegal maneuver and were strongly opposed to it.
 It was said the site was still badly managed, as it was still unguarded, and it was claimed by the media to accept hazardous waste, such as poisons, petroleum derivatives and solvents.
-In 1980, the housing cooperatives of the neighbourhood complained about the dumping ground to the health authorities, to the Helsinki Police Department and finally, to the Chancellor of Justice.
+In 1980, the neighbourhood's housing cooperatives complained about the dumping ground to the health authorities, to the Helsinki Police Department and finally, to the Chancellor of Justice.
 Also, the Finnish Nature Conservation Society demanded that the dumping ground be closed.
 The Uusimaa Provincial Court banned the use of the site, and as the available sites for the city to dispose of were now even more limited waste, the importance of the Kyläsaari Waste Incineration Plant in the cities waste management system grew.
 Apparently, since the use of the site was now banned, it consequently became a guarded site in 1981.

 It seems that domestic and industrial waste was no longer taken to Vuosaari, but supposedly landfill materials were still taken there until 1988.
 And some sources even identify the Vuosaari dumping ground as the main dumping ground for the city of Helsinki during the 1980s.